-This cross-sectional study was carried out with the aim to establish the usefulness of the CT scan in preoperative evaluation of sinonasal mass and their histopathological correlation of postoperative resected tissues along with its test of validity by calculating sensitivity, specificity, accuracy and positive predictive value respectively.
+This study was carried out with a aim to establish the usefulness of the CT scan in preoperative evaluation of sinonasal mass and their histopathological correlation of postoperative resected tissues along with its validity test by calculating sensitivity, specificity, accuracy, positive predictive value respectively^{7,8}.

 In this study concern about the age the highest incidence of disease was found below 20 years of age group (40%) and infective lesion of the maxillary antrum is more common in below 20 years of age.
 This study also showed malignant tumour most common in the people over 60 years of age.
-Regarding maxillary antral mass the age range 10-80 years in male and female age range 34 - 75 years.10 The age range of my study which is almost similar to the study of Hone et al.^{XXX}
+Regarding maxillary antral mass the age range 10-80 years in male and female age range 34 - 75 years^{9,10}.
+The age range of this study which is almost similar to the study of Hone et al.

-In this study 32 patients were divided into 4 group on the basis of age.
+This study was carried out on 32 patients by plain X-ray and clinically suspected sinonasal growth, came in the inpatient and outpatient department of Dhaka Medical College.
+Initially 42 patients were selected with clinical findings of sinonasal growth; out of them 10 were excluded from the study because 4 of them refused to do operation and 6 for non availability of histopathological report.
+In this study 30 patients were divided into 4 group on the basis of age.
 The age of the subjects in this study was range from 10-74 years.
-The mean age (\pm SD) was 35.2 \pm 21.3 years in male and 37.0 \pm 23.1 years in female.
-Overall mean age (\pm SD) was 35.94 \pm 21.3 years.
+The mean age (±SD) was 35.2±21.3 years in male and 37.0±23.1 years in female.
+Overall mean age (±SD) was 35.94±21.3 years.

 The highest incidence of disease was found in between 10-19 years of age group (40%) and lowest in between 41-60 years (13.33%).
-The invective lesions of the nose and paranasal sinuses are more common in the age group below 20 years.
+The invective lesion of the nose and paranasal sinuses are more common in the age group below 20 years.
 Malignant lesions were found more common over 60 years of age.

-Out of 32 patients, symptoms included nasal blockage (80%), epistaxis (40%), proptosis (30%), eyeache (40%) and gradual facial swelling (20%).
+Regarding symptoms out of 32 patients symptoms included nasal blockage (80%), epistaxis (40%), proptosis (30%), eyeache (40%), gradual facial swelling (20%).
 According to the Hone et al. (1995) commonest presentation of sinonasal mass where nasal obstruction, epistaxis facial swelling which is similar to this study.

 Concern about the sex, out of 19 male patients 5 had infective mass, 4 were benign tumour and rest 10 patients had malignant mass in the paranasal sinuses.
-On the contrary out of 13 female patient's histopathological reports evident that 2 were infective, 3 cases were benign and 8 patients were malignant sinonasal mass.
+On the contrary out of 13 female patients histopathological reports evident that 2 were infective, 3 cases were benign and 8 patients were malignant sinonasal mass.
 In this study male patient preponderance with maxillary growth 60% than those of female patients 40%.
-Whereas other study identified 40 patients with malignant tumour and there were 30 male and 13 female and my study showed 19 were male and 13 were female which has similarity to my study.10 epistaxis, eyeache, proptosis and facial swelling.
+Whereas other study identified 40 patients with malignant tumour and there were 30 male and 13 female and my study showed 19 were male and 13 were female which has similarity another study10.

+In that study it was identified 43 patients with malignant tumours3.
+There were 30 males, mean age 50 years range (10-80 years) and 13 female, mean age 59 years, range (34-75 years).
+Commonest presentation were nasal obstruction, epistaxis and facial swelling.
 The maxilla was the site of origin in 18 patients.

-In this study it was found that 32 patients with malignant tumours3.
-There were 19 males, mean age 50 years range (10-80 years) and 13 females, mean age 59 years, range (34-75 years).
-Commonest presentations were nasal obstruction,

-In case of infective mass, our study showed sensitivity 83%, specificity 100%, positive predictive value 100%, negative predictive value 96% and accuracy 96% study showed sensitivity 100%, specificity 95.83%, positive predictive value 85.71% and negative predictive value 100%, accuracy 96.6% in case of infective lesion in the nose and paranasal sinuses, which is similar to my study.10
+In case of infective mass, my study showed sensitivity 83%, specificity 100%, positive predictive value 100%, negative predictive value 96% and accuracy 96% study showed sensitivity 100%, specificity 95.83%, positive predictive value 85.71% and negative predictive value 100%, accuracy 96.6% in case of infective lesion in the nose and paranasal sinuses, which is similar to my study10.